SoneyBun/SunCalc/README.md

 The [SunCode Discord server](https://bit.ly/SunCode) is a little fun laid back community hangout that also has a passion for all things computer science and cybersecurity.

->Just make sure to join the Vuy Dynasty and not the Volkov Dynasty (We are at war with them).

 ## GitHub Repository

 The GitHub repository for SunCalc can be found [here](https://github.com/SoneyBun/SunCalc).
 It contains all the code and a zipped file for SunCalc using [7zip](https://www.7-zip.org).

-##  BMI (Body Mass Index)
+##  SunCalcHealth

-SunCalc implements [BMICalculator](https://github.com/SoneyBun/BMICalculator) for the bmi function.
-The BMI function uses your weight and height to find your BMI and determines your weight class off of said BMI.
+SunCalc implements [SunCalcHealth](https://github.com/SoneyBun/BMICalculator) for the BMI Calculator and Height Estimate feature.

+> Type "health" to access it.

 ## Supported Irrational Numbers